-This meeting is to bring together regulators, and scientists, from academia and industry, who are career statisticians or have a strong background in statistics, to help resolve existing challenges in ensuring the quality of biotechnology medicinal products and to bring high quality medicines to patients.
+This meeting is to bring together regulators, and scientists, or those interested in statistics from academia and industry, who have a background in statistics, to help resolve existing challenges in ensuring the quality of biotechnology medicinal products and to bring high quality medicines to patients.
 Guidance on how to use statistics for a variety of activities required during biotechnology product development such as method development, improvement and replacement, product comparability, biosimilarity exercises and stability program development will be provided by the speakers and panel members.
 In addition, the complexity of the types of data and the volume being analysed is ever increasing and how best to manage such data will be discussed.
 The meeting will bring the right experts together to discuss the issues and through roundtables attempt to reach conclusions that will be valuable globally to public health.

 Among the challenges that will be explored :

 REGISTRATION NOW OPEN